alaa-okasha/alaa-okasha/README.md

 ###

-<p align="left">💻 I’m currently working on full-stack web projects using React, Node.js, and MongoDB<br> 📚 I’m learning more about Next.js, Django and PostgreSQL<br>🎯 My goal is to become a full-stack developer and contribute to impactful open-source projects<br>🚀 I'm also preparing for software competitions and exploring AI integration into web apps.</p>
+<p align="left">💻 I’m currently working on web projects using React<br> 📚 I’m learning more about Next.js, Django and PostgreSQL<br>🎯 My goal is to become a full-stack developer and contribute to impactful open-source projects<br>🚀 I'm also preparing for software competitions and exploring AI integration into web apps.</p>

 ###